 - (e) significant neglect of a child.

-The Child Safety Officer can be contacted via the People and Workplace Services Helpdesk on 8684 8059.
+The Child Safety Officer can be contacted by email at firstname.lastname@example.org or by phone on 8684 8059.

 Please refer to the department’s Reportable Conduct Scheme Policy and A Guide to Implementing the Child Safe Standards for further information on the process for reporting and responding to allegations of reportable conduct.